johannschopplich/nuxt-vitalizer/README.md

 ### Disable Stylesheets

 With `features.inlineStyles` on, Nuxt inlines a component's CSS into the HTML and empties that chunk's stylesheet list.
-It cannot do this for a chunk shared between two parents, because such a chunk has no `src` for Nuxt to attribute the styles to.
+Its pass keys on the chunk's `src`, and a chunk shared between two parents has none – so Nuxt cannot attribute the styles and leaves the list standing.
 The result is CSS delivered twice: once inline, once as a render-blocking `<link rel="stylesheet">`.
 This is [nuxt#35255](https://github.com/nuxt/nuxt/issues/35255), open and reproducible on Nuxt 4.5.2.

 ```ts
 export default defineNuxtConfig({